Congress, Trump in tentative deal on $500B virus relief bill

 The president said he was open to including in a subsequent virus aid package fiscal relief for state and local government — which Democrats had wanted for the current bill — along with infrastructure projects.

-Senate Majority Leader Mitch McConnell, R-Ky., has yet to publicly comment on the emerging deal, keeping his counsel until the Senate opens.

-Most of the funding, more than $300 billion, would go to boost a small-business payroll loan program that ran out of money last week.
+Most of the funding, $331 billion, would go to boost a small-business payroll loan program that ran out of money last week.
 An additional $75 billion would be given to hospitals, and $25 billion would be spent to boost testing for the virus, a key step in building the confidence required to reopen state economies.

 Rep. Steny Hoyer, the House majority leader, told a conference call with reporters that House votes would occur Thursday.
 He said the House will also vote on a proposal to allow proxy voting during the pandemic, a first for Congress, which has required in-person business essentially since its founding.